Headache Symptoms

 -

-The feeling that the environment is moving or spinning
+The sensation that your surroundings are moving or spinning

 -